Ohio toddler found 'frozen' to death outside

 Lucas said she was surprised when police officers knocked on her door Friday.

-"I cried because I just don't understand how a two year old could be outside and you not know," she said.
+"I cried because I just don't understand how a 2-year-old could be outside and you not know," she said.